Kindergarten screening for gifted & talented services will be conducted automatically

 Here is a brief list of some of the GT services that will be available throughout the year to meet your child’s unique needs.
 Services may include:

-Pull-out or Pull-in times with a GT specialist – Your child’s teacher and I will work together to provide the best learning environment for your gifted child.
+Pull-out or Push-in times with a GT specialist – Your child’s teacher and I will work together to provide the best learning environment for your gifted child.
 We may provide these services either in a small group setting of the GT classroom or within your child’s classroom via extensions, differentiated projects, menus, and/or tiered activities.
-GT pullout sessions will begin Monday, September11th and will follow a regular schedule.
+GT pullout sessions will begin after Labor Day and will follow a regular schedule.
 There may be some interruptions during GT testing periods.
+I am split between two campuses this year and will be available to provide services on two to three days each week, depending upon the weekly schedule.

 Academic clubs and activities – Our school is working to provide various clubs for students to participate in.
 Club participation is optional and GT students must follow all club rules and restrictions just like all other participants.
 District wide activities such as the GT Kids Conference and TISD Chess Tournament will be offered as well.